NawafM2005/tmu-courses-api/README.md

 We welcome contributions!
 You can:

-- 🐛 Report issues or data inaccuracies via [GitHub Issues](#)
+- 🐛 Report issues or data inaccuracies via [GitHub Issues](../../issues)
 - 🌟 Suggest new features or endpoints
 - 🔧 Submit pull requests for improvements or bug fixes

 ---

 ## 📄 License

-MIT © 2023–2025 TMU Courses API
+MIT © 2023–2025 Nawaf Mahmood — TMU Courses API
-"""